Homelessness in New Mexico

 Homelessness is a serious issue throughout the state of New Mexico.
-Through a demographic examination it becomes evident that New Mexico has a high proportion of ethnographies that are currently and historically socioeconomically disadvantaged.
+Through a demographic examination it becomes evident that New Mexico has a high proportion of social groups that are currently and historically socioeconomically disadvantaged.
 Native Americans as a proportion of the US population represent the second highest amongst all States with only Alaska having a higher ratio, while it also has a large Hispanic population.
 Homelessness is a direct cause from an individual not being able to provide themselves with the most basic of necessities to maintain a healthy life hence having a higher proportion of individuals in poverty places a greater risk of an individual becoming homeless.

 New Mexico's homeless population is largely concentrated in Albuquerque, although homeless populations generally exist on a marginally lower scale in Santa Fe and Las Cruces.

-Cost and utilization of services

-According to a 2018 Las Cruces-based study into cost of homelessness on the state government of New Mexico concluded that, on a per nightly basis, emergency shelter costs $30; supportive housing $33, state penitentiary $77, Santa Fe County Detention Centre $82, St Vincent Hospital $550 and UNM Hospital $71.
-Homelessness by and large is caused by or as a result of health care complications.
-One need only consider ailments such as addiction, psychological disorders, HIV/AIDS and an array of other ailments that require consistent long-term care that cannot be well managed in an unsafe, unpredictable environment that confronts most homeless.

-Inability to adequately manage these medical problems places a further economic burden on the state as the frequency and duration of hospital visits may increase.
-This phenomenon is evidenced by the fact that on average homeless spent four days longer than comparable non-homeless, costing the State approximately $2,414 per hospitalization.
-Homelessness causes both serious mental and physical anguish as evidenced by the fact that a homeless person's psychiatric hospitalization rate is 100 times more than their non-homeless compatriot.
+New Mexico's homeless population peaked in 2020, where it hit 3,300, roughly less than 0.2% of the state's population.
+This figure declined since then; however, statistics on homelessness are often inaccurate due to miscounts because of COVID-19, or the count being done in the wintertime, where fewer homeless are outside in public to be counted.

+Albuquerque’s homeless population is 2,740, around half a percent of the city’s population, from a 2024 count, though the NM Coalition to End Homelessness states in the Point In Time Count Report that this number is "certainly an undercount".

 Loitering and panhandling laws

 Due to New Mexico's strong laws against loitering, sleeping in cars and begging (traits a lot of homeless people are forced to do) they are disproportionately over-represented in the prison system.
 Police officials can accuse any person they believe may have attempted to disrupt the peace, regardless of whether or not the offense presents danger to the community.
 Panhandling is an umbrella term that represents begging, sponging and spanging.
 In the state of New Mexico there are strict regulations on panhandling.
 Moreover, homeless people are prohibited to beg after dark and if they do they are often sent to jail.
 In an attempt to remove homeless people from the streets, it is common for the police to dispose of their property.
-The above conditions cause the mere act of being homeless to become a self-perpetuating cycle of crime.
+The above conditions cause the mere act of being homeless to become a self-perpetuating cycle of incarceration.